-This McDonald’s copycat recipe for the Shamrock Shake is perfect for St. Patrick’s Day or any day you need a sweet, minty treat!
+This Homemade Shamrock Shake recipe is the best copycat recipe for the classic McDonald’s treat!
+It is perfect for St. Patrick’s Day or any day you need a sweet, minty treat!
+Only 4 ingredients!

 This blog post originally published on March 10, 2014.
 Updated on March 2, 2018.

 Hi guys, happy last day of the week!